-- 11. Prior to the issuance of the Building Permit for the new residence, the applicant will be required to provide payment of "roadway mitigation fees" based on the square footage (assessable space) of the proposed building per Ordinance No. 3277. - 12.
-No proposed construction work within the County right-of-way shall begin until County requirements for the issuance of an encroachment permit, including review of the plans, have been met and an encroachment permit issued. - 13.
-The applicant shall submit a permanent stormwater management plan in compliance with the County's Drainage Policy and NPDES requirements for review and approval by the Department of Public Works prior to recordation of the parcel map. - 14.
+- 12. Prior to the issuance of the building permit, the applicant shall submit a driveway "Plan and Profile," to the Department of Public Works, showing the driveway access to the parcel (garage slab) complying with County Standards for driveway slopes (not to exceed 20%) and to County Standards for driveways (at the property line) being the same elevation as the center of the access roadway.
+When appropriate, as determined by the Department of Public Works, this plan and profile shall be prepared from elevations and alignment shown on the roadway improvement plans.
+The driveway plan shall also include and show specific provisions and details for both the existing and the proposed drainage patterns and drainage facilities. - 13.
 The applicant shall have prepared, by a registered civil engineer, a drainage analysis of the proposed subdivision and submit it to the Department of Public Works for review and approval.
 The drainage analysis shall consist of a written narrative and a plan.
 The flow of the stormwater onto, over, and off of the property being subdivided shall be detailed on the plan and shall include adjacent lands as appropriate to clearly depict the pattern of flow.
 The analysis shall detail the measures necessary to certify adequate drainage.
 Post-development flows and velocities shall not exceed those that existed in the pre-developed state.
-Recommended measures shall be designed and included in the street improvement plans and submitted to the Department of Public Works for review and approval prior to recordation of the parcel map. - 15.
-The applicant shall submit a Parcel Map to the Department of Public Works for review and recording.
+Recommended measures shall be designed and included in the street improvement plans and submitted to the Department of Public Works for review and approval prior to recordation of the parcel map. - 14.
+No proposed construction work within the County right-of-way shall begin until County requirements for the issuance of an encroachment permit, including review of the plans, have been met and an encroachment permit issued.
+The applicant shall contact a Department of Public Works Inspector 48 hours prior to commencing work in the right-of-way. - 15.
+Prior to the issuance of the Building Permit for the new residence, the applicant will be required to provide payment of "roadway mitigation fees" based on the square footage (assessable space) of the proposed building per Ordinance No. 3277.